mzubal/kotlin-jib-example/README.md

 ![docker-history](./docs/docker-history.png)

 From that we can very roughly guess that the bottom 3 layer are the base image (said to be distroless by JIB docs).
-The 3rd from the top are likely our spring-boot dependencies (jars), 2nd are resources (we don't have any) and 1st are actual code.
+The 3rd from the top are likely our spring-boot dependencies (jars), 2nd are resources (we don't have any) and 1st are the actual code.

 If you are not satisfied by this rough guess (just like me), you can further inspect the image by following commands.